-Sustainable tourism requires to maintain and strengthen the quality of life in local communities, including social structures and access to resources, amenities and life support systems, avoiding any form of social or environmental degradation or exploitation.
+Sustainable tourism requires maintaining and strengthening the quality of life in local communities, including social structures and access to resources, amenities and life support systems, avoiding any form of social or environmental degradation or exploitation.

 6.5.2.
 Enhance positive impact of tourism on communities